Indonesia: Wings-01/Long Beluah

 Synopsis

-In November 2018, CAO received a complaint from AMAN Kaltim (Alliance of Indigenous Peoples of the Archipelago Kalimantan Timur), a local NGO, on behalf of community members living in Long Beluah and Long Lian, North Kalimantan, Indonesia.
-The complaint raises concerns regarding the environmental and social impacts of an oil palm plantation operated by PT Inti Selaras Perkasa (PT ISP).
-PT ISP, together with PT Prima Tunas Kharisma and PT Sentosa Sukses Utama, comprise Gawi Plantation, which is part of the Wings Group.
-The complaint raises concerns about water pollution, implementation of a government-approved plasma scheme, and land clearing without permission and/or consultation.
+In November 2018, CAO received a complaint from the Alliance of Indigenous Peoples of the Archipelago Kalimantan Timur (AMAN Kaltim), a local Civil Society Organization (CSO), on behalf of community members living in Long Beluah and Long Lian, in North Kalimantan, Indonesia.
+The complaint raised concerns regarding the environmental and social (E&S) impacts of an oil palm plantation operated by PT Inti Selaras Perkasa (PT ISP).
+PT ISP, together with PT Prima Tunas Kharisma and PT Sentosa Sukses Utama, comprise PT Gawi Makmur Kalimantan (PT Gawi), which is part of the Wings Group.
+The complaint raised concerns about water pollution, implementation of a government-approved plasma scheme, and land clearing without permission and/or consultation.

-Despite the parties' efforts in the dispute resolution process to resolve the issues raised in the complaint, no agreement was ultimately reached.
-Accordingly, CAO completed the dispute resolution process in November 2022 and transferred the complaint to CAO’s Compliance function for appraisal, in accordance with CAO’s policy.
-CAO will conduct a compliance appraisal to determine whether an investigation of IFC’s environmental and social performance is merited in relation to the issues raised in the complaint or whether to close the case.
+Despite the parties' efforts to resolve the issues raised in the complaint, no agreement was ultimately reached through dispute resolution.
+Accordingly, CAO completed the dispute resolution process in November 2022 and published a Dispute Resolution Conclusion Report (available in English and Bahasa).
+At the complainants’ request, CAO transferred the case to the Compliance function for appraisal of IFC’s E&S performance.